 All of the Madonna-whore subtext just bubbles over at this point in the story, and – just to make sure you haven’t forgotten about those super-important Victorian gender roles – all of the MEN go about BEING MEN and devise a VERY MANLY PLAN to slay the evil

 dragon vampire.
 This all carries on for quite a while.
-It gets a bit Moby Dick-esque actually: all the way down to the last 20 pages and the chase is on, but where’s the fucking pay-off?
+It gets a bit Moby Dick-esque actually: all the way down to the last 20 pages and the chase is on, but where’s the bloody pay-off?

 They do finally catch the bad guy, and Mrs Jonno is saved, woohoo.
 I flick the final page, only to find that the editors have included a stack of explanatory notes at the end… with not a single mark in the actual text to indicate where they apply.
 Super helpful guys, thank you so much, I hope you treated yourself to a boozy lunch after mocking up that lay-out.